 Eating disorders frequently appear during adolescence or young adulthood and are more likely to be experienced by women and girls, (although an estimated 5-15% of those who suffer from these disorders are male.)
 An eating disorder is marked by extremes such as extreme reduction of food intake or extreme overeating, or feelings of extreme distress or concern about body weight or shape.
 Eating disorders are very complex, and despite scientific research to understand them, the biological, behavioral, and social underpinnings of these illnesses remain elusive.
 They are treatable.

 Bullying is unwanted, aggressive behavior that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
-Both those who are bullied and those who bully others may have serious, lasting problems.
 The older you get, the more bullying behavior has the potential to be considered a crime.
 Stopbullying.gov is a site that provides information about the different forms bullying behavior takes and what can be done about it.
 Regardless of whether you are the one being bullied or are a witness to this behavior, don't stay silent.
 Learn what you can do to respond to and prevent this abusive behavior.

 Suicide is a permanent solution to a temporary problem.
 Seek help before it is too late.

-Suicide ranks as the second leading cause of death for young people ages 10 to 24; only accidents and homicides occur more frequently.
-Firearms remain the most commonly used suicide method among youth, regardless of race or gender.
-Research has shown that most adolescent suicides occur in the afternoon or early evening and in the teen's home.
+Suicide is the third leading cause of death for young people ages 12 to 19.
 Don't battle thoughts of suicide alone.
 Individuals seeking immediate crisis assistance should call 9-1-1.
 Find additional resources for mental health struggles on our Mental Health page.

 Sometimes it just helps to talk to someone.